sneha-m17/Sphinx_docs/source/FileDependency.rst

 Status of Files
 """"""""""""""""

+- Select required project then we will find **Filter option** at right-hand of search bar which displays file status.

 .. image:: _static/File_dependency/status_file.png
    :width: 350px
    :alt: File Status Screenshot
    :align: center
    :class: soft-edge

-- Select required project then we will find **Filter option** at right-hand of search bar which displays file status.
 - File status refers to the current state or condition of a file.
 - They are often used to track the progress of files through a workflow.

+.. grid:: 2
+   :gutter: 3
+   :margin: 2

-.. dropdown:: ✅ **To-do**
+   .. grid-item-card:: ✅ **To-do**
+      :shadow: md
+      :padding: 2
+      :text-align: left

       - This status signifies that a file has been uploaded or identified but requires further action.
       - It could be waiting for review, analysis, or processing.

-.. dropdown:: 🧠 **Analyzed**
+   .. grid-item-card:: 🧠 **Analyzed**
+      :shadow: md
+      :padding: 2
+      :text-align: left

       - This likely indicates that the file has undergone some form of analysis.
       - This could involve data extraction, validation checks, or other processing steps.

-.. dropdown:: 🔄 **Converted**
+   .. grid-item-card:: 🔄 **Converted**
+      :shadow: md
+      :padding: 2
+      :text-align: left

       - This suggests the file has been transformed into a different format or structure.
       - It might be converted to a format suitable for further analysis, reporting, or integration with other systems.

-.. dropdown:: ✅ **Validated**
+   .. grid-item-card:: ✅ **Validated**
+      :shadow: md
+      :padding: 2
+      :text-align: left

       - This status implies that the file's contents have been verified for accuracy and completeness.
       - It ensures the data is reliable and usable for its intended purpose.

-.. dropdown:: 🔍 **Reconciled**
+   .. grid-item-card:: 🔍 **Reconciled**
+      :shadow: md
+      :padding: 2
+      :text-align: left

       - This term often refers to resolving discrepancies or inconsistencies between the file data and other data sources.
       - It might involve correcting errors or matching information.

-.. dropdown:: ✔️ **Accepted**
+   .. grid-item-card:: ✔️ **Accepted**
+      :shadow: md
+      :padding: 2
+      :text-align: left

       - This status signifies that the file has been approved for its intended use.
       - It indicates the file has met all necessary criteria and can be used for further processing, reporting, or other actions.

 Workflow